CBI-PITT/virtualhe/README.md

 ###### Description:

-This tool is intended to be called from the command line and take a image of nuclei (vHematoxylin) and a background image (vEosin) like autofluorescence or a fluorescent counterstain like eosin.
+This tool is intended to be called from the command line and take a greyscale image of nuclei (vHematoxylin) and a greyscale background image (vEosin) like autofluorescence or a fluorescent counterstain like eosin.
 The output in a 8bit RGB image saved to disk.

+A rust implementation with precompiled binaries can be found [here](https://github.com/CBI-PITT/virtualhe_rust).
+The rust implementation is in general much faster and easier to use, but it is less flexible.

 #### Installing: